GaelGirodon/dynhost-refresh/python/README.md

-# DynHOST setup - Python
+# DynHost scripts - Python

+Simple Python scripts to:

+- Request DynHost credentials
+- Update a DynHost record (using the Python library for OVH API) with the current public IP address if required.

 ## Install Python 3 and pip